adobe/pdfservices-java-sdk-samples/README.md

 ### Compress PDF File

-The sample illustrates how to reduce the size of a PDF file.
+These samples illustrate how to reduce the size of a PDF file.

 #### Reduce PDF File Size